LogosNetwork/SDF/database_doc/database_format.md

 Note whenever a field is a 1 byte bool flag, 0 represents false and 1 represents true

 Note remove_candidates_db and remove_reps_db use duplicate keys: every account address has key 0, but there are many such pairs.

+Note liability_db uses duplicate keys.
+There may be many liabilities associated with a given representative.

 ## Database Details